boisalai/mlops-zoomcamp-project/README.md

 ## Setup

-Follow the instructions in this [video](https://www.youtube.com/watch?v=IXSiYkP23zo&list=PL3MmuxUbc_hIUISrluw_A7wDSmfOhErJK) to prepare the environment or follow the steps 1 and 2 below.
+Follow the steps 1 to 7 below.

 ### Step 1: Create an AWS Account